Erudito1312/Streamchik/README.md

 - 10% of games were in Sports genre.
 - Rest of genres were less than 10% in 2016 releases.

-### 8. Overall findings using the EDA above.
+### 8. Key Findings

 - Both critics and users have same platform/genre combinations for the highest and lowest scores.
 - Besides the highest/lowest scores however scores are different between critics and users.
 - Even though lowest sales are in Puzzle/PS4 combination it does not stop it from being the highest scored combination by both critics and users.
-This may coincide to fact that according to EDA 1 pullze has least amount of game releases, which may be the reason sales overall are low even with the high rating.
+This may be due to the fact that according to EDA 1 puzzle has least amount of game releases, which may be the reason sales overall are low even with the high rating.
-- Even though last year Action games are in a downtrend, there is still much more Action games being released which brings high sales numbers on most of the platforms.
+- Although Action games showed a decline in 2016, they still dominate in number of releases.

-## Data quality
+## Data Limitations
 - There is no information on the source of critics or users scores.
-- No clear indication of sales units.
+- Sales are given in millions of units, but not explicitly documented in the dataset.
 - Data goes as far as to 2016 which is overall outdated.

+## Conclusion
+The analysis highlights that Action games dominate in terms of volume and sales, while Puzzle games, though less common, achieve the highest review scores.
+Platform trends show the rise of PS4 and decline of older consoles such as Wii and DS.
+These insights can help predict future market directions and support decisions in marketing and game development.

 Data: outputs/games.csv